Friday, May 6, 2011

 Last week my NUPIP seminar visited a free health clinic, Lawndale Christian Health Center, which serves over 119,000 patients in the Lawndale community of Chicago.
 Dr. Wayne Detmer, the passionate and dedicated Medical Director of Medical Operations, gave us a tour of the impressive facility and told us more about the Lawndale community.

 Lawndale is a neighborhood in the working poor West Side of Chicago.
 As Dr. Detmer described, it is among the most dangerous and impoverished communities in the entire country, and businesses will scarcely operate in the area.
 Several years ago, a Starbucks opened in the community as part of a joint venture between Starbucks and Magic Johnson Enterprises.
 This store was part of a strategy to open urban businesses in order to bring upward mobility and business and employment opportunities in struggling areas.
-As this
+As this July 2008 Chicago Tribune article describes,"For communities such as Lawndale, where vacant lots alternate with graystones, Starbucks became shorthand for the promise of better days, a neighborhood on its way up."
+However, a short time after opening, this shop closed its doors.

 The only remaining sit-down style restaurant in the community is the gourmet pizzeria, Lou Malnati's.
-This restaurant has lost well over $1 million since opening, however it
+This restaurant has lost well over $1 million since opening, however it continues to operate as part of the owner's personal dedication to providing safe places and employment opportunities in the Lawndale community.

 This type of mindset and community investment on the part of a business is rare, but it is an incredible example of how a company can truly partner with a community.
 In an era where Departments of Corporate Social Responsibility are all but expected of major corporations, it is clear that businesses DO realize that social responsibility is in their best interest for building brand loyalty and visibility.